Giggles (Bookshop)

 Giggles is a noted small book shop run by Nalini Chettur in Chennai, India.
 It used to be located in the premises of the Taj Connemara Hotel and has been described as "the biggest little bookshop" of Chennai.
 Giggles has moved out of Taj Connemara since August 2018.
-Nalini Chettur plans to identify a new location for the much acclaimed bookshop in the near future.
+Nalini Chettur plans to identify a new location for the bookshop in the near future.